action.skip

 MFA is an authentication method and security system that ensures all of your business accounts require more than one verification factor before they can be accessed.
 For example, a username and password, and a code from an authentication app.
 MFA is a core component of a strong identity and access management (IAM) policy, and provides an extra level of security for your Megaport Portal account.
 We recommend that you use the Google Authenticator app when securing your accounts with MFA.

-Each user enables MFA for their Megaport Portal login, where required.
-They should install a login verification app (such as Google Authenticator) on their digital device (phone, tablet, computer, and so on).
+Each user should install a login verification app (such as Google Authenticator) on their digital device (phone, tablet, computer, and so on).
 When users log in, they check the login verification app for the token or code that they need to enter as the additional factor.

-When you enforce MFA as a Company Admin, your users must enable MFA on their login, if not already set up.
+MFA is mandatory, so your users must enable MFA on their login, if not already set up.
 They will not be able to log in to the Megaport Portal until they do so.
-MFA can also be set to optional globally for your company.
-In this situation, users have the option of using MFA or not when they log in to the Megaport Portal.
-For more information on enabling MFA for your user account and logging in, see Managing Your User Profile and Logging in to the Megaport Portal.
+For more information about enabling MFA for your user account and logging in, see Managing Your User Profile and Logging in to the Megaport Portal.

 Note